Previous chapter | Index | Next chapter

 “Is it about that young master Mo?”

 Jingyi nodded slowly.
-He bit his lips and asked, “When he said ‘shack’… do you think he meant an omega house?”
+He bit his lips and asked, “When he said ‘shack’… do you think he meant a kunze house?”

 That was the question Lan Sizhui had been asking himself as well.